 Since the Cas9 RNP directs the sequencing adapter ligation, and the nanopores can sense native DNA strands, PCR amplification is not needed, allowing for more accurate sequencing.
 Ten- to 300-fold enrichment was achieved in all 10 evaluated regions, resulting in 20X to 800X coverage.
 Current sequencing technologies are limited by read length; the nanopore sensing allows for longer reads, but that might be at the cost of uniform quantification.
 Longer strands are associated with less uniform quantification.
 This is due to the variation in DNA fragment length influencing the concentration of free DNA ends, which impacts the efficiency of adapter ligation.

 Nanopore methylation calls were compared to published whole genome bisulfite sequencing data and RNA sequencing data.
 The nanopore methylation patterns were very similar to the published data.
 Additionally, methylation signature noise around transcriptional start sites was reduced in the nanopore data compared to the published data.
 Noise indicates variation.
 The cleaner signature suggests that regulatory elements, like CPGs, may have less methylation variation, demonstrating an inverse correlation between gene activity and promoter methylation.
-CPG methylation may be playing a regulatory role.
+CPG methylation may be playing a regulatory role in breast cancer.

 Structural variation revealed by nCATS was compared to data from the Genome In A Bottle Consortium project from 10x Genomics.
 The variant caller, Sniffles , used on both 10x Genomics and nCATS data, initially failed to recognize reads, identifying them as homozygous.
 When Gilpatrick, et al., adjusted the sensitivity of Sniffles, structural variants were accurately called as heterozygous.
 Using the nCATS method, structural variant calling can be combined with methylation calling to study methylation at deletion points.